coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD and Direction

+IMPORTANT.
+CHECK THE GOLANG PARSER FOR PROPER SPLITTING ON PERIODS AND COMMAS.

 ## Better Busy Word Detection

 Consider that dual sets of pipelines, or even three sets, with different hash functions could do a much better job of filtering of the true busy words.